gagneurlab/drop/docs/source/output.rst

 Aberrant Expression
 +++++++++++++++++++

-html file
+HTML file
 #########
 Looking at the resulting ``Output/html/drop_demo_index.html`` we can see the ``AberrantExpression`` tab at the top of the screen.
-Following that the Overview tab contains links to the:
+The Overview tab contains links to the:

-* Counting Summaries
+* Counts Summaries
     * For each aberrant expression group
-        * split of local vs external sample counts
+        * number of local and external samples
         * QC relating to reads and size factors for each sample
-        * histograms relating to mean count distribution with different conditions
+        * histograms showing the mean count distribution with different conditions
-        * information about the expressed genes within each sample and as a dataset
+        * expressed genes within each sample and as a dataset
-* Outrider Summaries
-    * For each aberrant expression group
+* Outrider Summaries for each aberrant expression group
-        * the number of aberrantly expressed gene per sample
+    * aberrantly expressed genes per sample
-        * how batch correction is done and the resulting lack of batch effects
+    * correlation between samples before and after the autoencoder
+    * biological coefficient of variation plot
-        * which samples contain outliers
+    * aberrant samples
     * results table
-* Files
-    * OUTRIDER files for each aberrant expression group
+* Files for each aberrant expression group
+    * OUTRIDER datasets
-        * For each of these files you can follow the `OUTRIDER vignette for individual analysis <https://www.bioconductor.org/packages/devel/bioc/vignettes/OUTRIDER/inst/doc/OUTRIDER.pdf>`_.
+        * Follow the `OUTRIDER vignette <https://www.bioconductor.org/packages/devel/bioc/vignettes/OUTRIDER/inst/doc/OUTRIDER.pdf>`_ for individual OUTRIDER object file (ods) analysis.
-    * tsv files
-        * For each aberrant expression group
-            * results.tsv
+    * Results tables
-                * this tsv file contains only the significant genes and samples that meet the cutoffs defined in the ``config.yaml`` for ``padjCutoff`` and ``zScoreCutoff``
+        * ``results.tsv`` this tsv file contains only the significant genes and samples that meet the cutoffs defined in the ``config.yaml`` for ``padjCutoff`` and ``zScoreCutoff``

 Local result files
 ##################
-Additionally the ``aberrantExpression`` module creates the file ``Output/processed_results/aberrant_expression/{annotation}/outrider/{drop_group}/OUTRIDER_results_all.Rds`` this file is the Rds object containing the entire OUTRIDER results table regardless of significance.
+Additionally the ``aberrantExpression`` module creates the file ``Output/processed_results/aberrant_expression/{annotation}/outrider/{drop_group}/OUTRIDER_results_all.Rds``.
+This file contains the entire OUTRIDER results table regardless of significance.

 Aberrant Splicing
 +++++++++++++++++

-html file
+HTML file
 ##########
 Looking at the resulting ``Output/html/drop_demo_index.html`` we can see the ``AberrantSplicing`` tab at the top of the screen.
-Following that the Overview tab contains links to the:
+The Overview tab contains links to the:

-* Counting Summaries
-    * For each aberrant splicing group
+* Counting Summaries for each aberrant splicing group
-        * split of local (from internal BAM files) vs external sample counts
-        * split of local vs merged with external sample splicing/intron counts
+    * number of local and external samples
+    * number introns/splice sites before and after merging
-        * comparison of local and external log mean counts
+    * comparison of local and external mean counts
-        * histograms relating to junction expression before and after filtering and variability
+    * histograms showing the junction expression before and after filtering and variability
-* FRASER Summaries
-    * For each aberrant splicing group
+* FRASER Summaries for each aberrant splicing group
     * the number of samples, introns, and splice sites
     * how batch correction is done and the resulting lack of batch effects
     * result table
-* Files
-    * FRASER files for each aberrant splicing group
+* Files for each aberrant splicing group
+    * FRASER datasets (fds)
-        * For each of these files you can follow the `FRASER vignette for individual analysis <https://www.bioconductor.org/packages/devel/bioc/vignettes/FRASER/inst/doc/FRASER.pdf>`_.
+        * Follow the `FRASER vignette <https://www.bioconductor.org/packages/devel/bioc/vignettes/FRASER/inst/doc/FRASER.pdf>`_ for individual FRASER object file (fds) analysis.
-    * tsv files
-        * For each aberrant splicing group
-            * results_per_junction.tsv
+    * Results tables
-                * this tsv file contains only significant junctions that meet the cutoffs defined in the ``config.yaml`` they are aggregated at the junction level.
+        * ``results_per_junction.tsv`` this tsv file contains only significant junctions that meet the cutoffs defined in the config file they are aggregated at the junction level.

 Local result files
 ##################
 Additionally the ``aberrantSplicing`` module creates the following file ``Output/processed_results/aberrant_splicing/results/{annotation}/fraser/{drop_group}/results.tsv``.
-This tsv file contains only significant junctions that meet the cutoffs defined in the ``config.yaml`` they are aggregated at the gene level.
+This tsv file contains only significant junctions that meet the cutoffs defined in the config file, they are aggregated at the gene level.
 Any sample/gene pair is represented by only the most significant junction.

 Mono-allelic Expression
 +++++++++++++++++++++++

-html file
+HTML file
 ##########
 Looking at the resulting ``Output/html/drop_demo_index.html`` we can see the ``MonoallelicExpression`` tab at the top of the screen.
-Following that the Overview tab contains links to the:
+The Overview tab contains links to the:

-* Results
-    * For each mae group
+* Results for each mae group
     * the number of samples, unique genes, and aberrant events
     * a cascade plot that shows additional filters
-            * MAE for REF: the monoallelic expression favors the reference allele
-            * MAE for ALT: the monoallelic expression favors the alternative allele
-            * rare:
-                * if ``add_AF`` is set to true in ``config.yaml`` must meet minimum AF set by ``max_AF``
-                * additionally it must meet the inner-cohort frequency ``maxVarFreqCohort`` cutoff
     * histogram of inner cohort frequency
     * summary of cascade plots and results table
-* Files
+* Files for each mae group
     * Allelic counts
         * a directory containing the allelic counts of heterozygous variants
     * Results data tables of each sample (.Rds)
         * Rds objects containing the full results table regardless of MAE status
     * Significant MAE results tables
-        * For each mae group
         * a link to the results tsv file.
-            * Only contains significant MAE results based on ``config.yaml`` cutoffs for the alternative allele
+        * Only contains significant MAE for the alternative allele results and results that pass the config file cutoffs
 * Quality Control
     * QC Overview
         * For each mae group QC checks for DNA/RNA matching
-* Analyze Individual Results
-    * An example analaysis that can be run using the Rds objects linked in the files subsection
-    * performed on the first mae sample

 Local result files
 ##################